 Dislikes –Slugs and other slimy creatures!
 Any form of mess and people who are unkind or rude!

 Lucy Owens is our Deputy Head, Inclusion Co-ordinator and Leader of Teaching and Learning.
 She has been a Teacher in West Sussex for sixteen years and she has worked in an International School in Antigua.
 She has worked at East Preston Infant School for two years and is an elected Teacher Governor.
 She enjoys working with children in 'The Hive'.
 She is very friendly and is always happy.

 Likes – Butterflies, owls and sewing.

 Dislikes – Being tickled, snakes and brussel sprouts.

 Sue Mansfield became a co-opted Governor in 2016.
 She worked as a Children's Centre Manager for a number of years and in a Children's Book Shop in Somerset before moving to East Preston two years ago.
-She has four grandsons including one at the school.
+She has four grandsons.

 Likes - Animals, photography and spending time with family and friends.